How to Plan for A Recession in 2025

 What Causes a Recession?

 Many economic events can contribute to a recession.
-Unexpected and unpredictable events like the pandemic can cause shock to the economy and cause a recession.
-This was seen in March 2020 when the COVID-19 pandemic caused a recession as many businesses faced closures and restrictions.
+Unexpected and unpredictable events like the pandemic can shock the economy and cause a recession.
+In March 2020, the COVID-19 pandemic caused a recession, as many businesses faced closures and restrictions.

 Inflation can contribute to an increasing cost of living that is too high for many households to afford, causing many to slow spending.
 This affects corporate profits, which leads to layoffs and falling stock prices.
 Deflation, where prices are ultra-low, means companies can no longer profit, leading to layoffs and falling stock prices.

-High interest rates can make debts like mortgages and loans more expensive, meaning those faced with higher rates will cut spending as much as possible in other areas or may even default on their loans.
-High interest rates are a tool the Bank of Canada uses to help curb inflation, but this can also contribute to a recession.
+High interest rates can increase the cost of debts like mortgages and loans.
+Those facing higher rates are likely to cut spending as much as possible in other areas or may even default on their loans.
+The Bank of Canada uses high interest rates to help curb inflation, but this can also contribute to a recession.

 The unrealistic and sudden growth of critical assets called bubbles can lead to a recession when they pop.
 When these sectors, like the housing market, become overvalued, they create asset bubbles (“housing bubble”), and when they pop, much of the inflated value of the asset is lost.